 How To Infiltrate Major Gifts Management Meetings

-Your organization has partially succeeded at leveraging prospect research in its drive to cultivate donors.
-You (as researcher) may not yet have the opportunity to be present at Major Gift Management meetings.
+Perhaps you may not yet have the opportunity to be present at Major Gift Management meetings.
 The meeting is a staple of all organizations with genuine major gifts programs.
-In this context, fundraisers and management meet to discuss a slate of key prospects – those that are being actively solicited for these gifts and those that are in earlier stages of cultivation.
-Depending on your organization, you may not be involved in this meeting, may be involved in a token way or may have a much stronger role from the perspective of prospect management.
+(Not those that occasionally raise major gifts.)
+In this context – in this meeting, fundraisers and management meet to discuss a slate of key prospects, those that are being actively solicited for these major gifts and those that are in earlier stages of cultivation.
+Depending on your organization, you may not be involved in this meeting, may be involved in a token way or may have a much stronger role from the perspective of contributing through prospect management.

-1. Start with the mundane: schedule the meetings, ensuring that the numerous persons are available.
+1. Start with the mundane: schedule the meetings, ensuring that the numerous persons can attend.

 2. Be the gopher that organizes the agenda: gather prospect names from fundraisers and management.

 3. Set up the technology (projector, etc) for display purposes.
 Provide on-the-spot display of database information at these meetings.

 4. Prepare materials for these meetings: the lists, prospect research for specific cases.
 RFM analysis for all names can also be a great combinations of indicators for quick context.

 Have a warm and respectful expression on your face at all times.
 Remember that interaction with senior management is delicate.